 When we say set your sliders and gain knobs to 0 dB, that doesn't mean "as quiet as they can go."
 It sounds that way but what it really means is to set them straight up the middle (usually pointing straight up) so that you're not adding or taking away volume.
 Each of these knobs are to be set at a "neutral" setting where they don't interfere at all, sometimes called "unity."
 It's almost like a factory reset.

 This also goes for the interface master output gain and as well as your software's track and master faders.
 What happens is by setting these to 0 dB you get them out of the way entirely.
-They aren't a part of the gain equation now, but are set in a way that you're outputting at the right volumes that maximize your headroom and bit usage (without going too far into peaking and distortion).
+They aren't a part of the gain equation now, but are set in a way that you'll be outputting at the right volumes from your other gear, and this maximizes your headroom and bit usage (without going too far into peaking, clipping, and distortion).

 Now, you control your volume solely from the preamp's gain stage.
 This makes it so you're getting the best quality out of your preamplifier while then hitting your analog-to-digital converters at the right volume too.
 Once you're set here, you can begin manipulating your volumes with the faders while still maintaining the right gain staging at the preamps and the converters.